Tiger FM

 By Ronald Ssemagonja

 President Museveni also expressed pride in national infrastructure projects, including the commissioning of Hoima City Stadium, one of the facilities being prepared as Uganda readies itself to co-host the Africa Cup of Nations in 2027 alongside Kenya and Tanzania.
-He congratulated the Turkish company Summa for the work done on the stadium and pledged continued collaboration, before wishing Ugandans a Merry Christmas on behalf of himself and the First Lady.
+He congratulated the Turkish company Summa for its work on the stadium and pledged continued collaboration, before wishing Ugandans a Merry Christmas on behalf of himself and the First Lady.